mpetrovich/CUB3D/README.txt

 CUB3D

-A Java-based 3D graphics & modeling engine.
+A Java-based 3D graphics & modeling engine I wrote back in college.
+It features:
+ • Isometric and pseudo-perspective camera modes
+ • Wireframe and solid fill modes
+ • Basic polygon/object grouping

 HOW TO RUN